Approximately controllable finite-dimensional bilinear systems are controllable: Notations and related results from the literature

 Since the vector fields $f_{M}$ are $\R$-homogenous, $\mathcal{F}^{\mathcal{M}}=\{f_{M}\mid M\in \mathcal{M}\}$ is a family of analytical, homogenous vector fields in $\R^{n}\mysetminus\{0\}$.
 System \eqref{eqn:control} is a special case of a general control system

-where the state $x$ evolves in a {$n$-dimensional} manifold $X$, $u:[0,+\infty)\to U$ is a piecewise constant control with values in a set $U$, and $\F=\{f_u\mid u\in U\}$ is the family of admissible vector fields.
+where the state $x$ evolves in a {$n$-dimensional} manifold $X$ following a fixed family $\F$ of admissible vector fields indexed by a set $U$, i.e., $\F=\{f_u\mid u\in U\}$, with piecewise constant controls $u:[0,+\infty)\to U$.
 (For system \eqref{eqn:control} we have $X=\R^{n}\mysetminus \{0\}$ and $\F=\F^{\M}$.)
-For notational simplicity, we assume that each vector field $f$ in $\F$ is complete and we denote by $e^{tf}$ the flow at time $t$ of the equation $\dot x=f(x)$.
+For notational simplicity, we assume that each vector field $f$ in $\F$ is complete.
+We denote by $e^{tf}$ the flow at time $t$ of the equation $\dot x=f(x)$.
 The \emph{attainable set from a point $x$ in $X$ for \eqref{eqn:system}} is

 similarly, the \emph{orbit of $x$ for \eqref{eqn:system}} is

 The difference between orbits and attainable sets is that the orbits are constructed by using positive and negative time directions; thus, $\A_{x}\subset \mathcal{O}_{x}$ for all $x$ in $X$.
 The orbits satisfy the following important property.